Dat-Pudding/PhotoCalc/CONTRIBUTING.md

 - the commit summary has to be `[roughly what you did]``[which general area you worked on]
 > **Example:** *fixed button in side bar*

 - the commit description has to describe the worked-on details in key points
+- the description also has to directly address the issues it's resolving
-> **Example:** *- drop-down list will refresh upon leaving camDbPage*
+> **Example:** *- drop-down list will refresh upon leaving camDbPage* and in the next line *- resolves issue #123*

 Besides that just make sure you only ever commit towards the specific branch and only ever set a pr to the specific branch.
-Do Not open a PR to master!
+Do Not open a PR to master as these PRs will likely just be closed.